Reading: Applied Part 7. Specification CI: specification as an executable artifact

 • a clear reason,

-• a specific action for the specification team.
+• a concrete action for the specification team.

-This format reduces the load on the reviewer.
-The person checks the meaning of the change, rather than reconstructing what exactly broke the CI.
+This format reduces reviewer load.
+The person checks the meaning of the change, not restoring what exactly CI broke.

 {